The Landlord’s Guide to Lease Agreements & Rental Agreements

 Unless it’s in writing, you’re just asking for a he-said/she-said dispute in court.

-A protective lease or rental agreement will have many elements in place to provide a shield against a bad tenant, a court-hearing or even how easy a possible eviction may move along.
+A protective rental contract will have many elements in place to provide a shield against a bad tenant, a court-hearing or even how easy a possible eviction may move along.
 One clause can be the difference of guarding you and your investment or leaving you wide open for a lawsuit.

 Is There a Difference Between a House Rental Agreement and an Apartment Rental Agreement?